jpmzurk/next-trip/README.md

 ## Description

 MetroTransit’s NexTrip application is a great tool for users to plan their trips around the metro area.
-The problem is that navigating within the tool doesn’t work.
+However, navigation within the application is less than ideal.
 The user cannot use the browser back and forward buttons to toggle between each step of their route planning.
-This project solves that issue by creating a clean workflow for the user to interact with the tool however they need.
+This project solves that issue by providing a workflow for the user to interact with the application however they choose.

 ### Application & test setup